-12 Words and Phrases That Originated in the Funny Pages
+12 Words and Phrases that were Popularized in the Funny Pages

 Once upon a time, newspaper comic strips were as influential in molding American pop culture (and the way we spoke) as television and social media are today.
 Odds are we’ll still be using many of these terms long after we’ve stopped describing people as “sponge-worthy” and dismissing them by saying “talk to the hand.”